AdaCore/training_material/courses/fundamentals_of_ada/070_subprograms.rst

    C. :answer:`procedure P ( B : Integer; A : Integer );`
    D. procedure P ( A : in Integer; B : in Integer );

+.. container:: animate

-:explanation:`Parameter names are important in Ada.
-The other selections have the names in the same order with the same mode and type.`
+   Parameter names are important in Ada.
+The other selections have the names in the same order with the same mode and type.

 ============
 Parameters